NUOJIN/variational-entropy-search/README.md

 # Variational Entropy Search

-This repo contains code for our paper "Variational Entropy Search for Adjusting Expected Improvement".
+This repo contains code for our paper "A Unified Framework for Entropy Search and Expected Improvement in Bayesian Optimization".

 ## Referencing this code